google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/notification-behaviour.md

 ### Tag

-The *tag* option is a essentially a String ID that "groups" notifications together, providing an easy way to determine how multiple notifications are displayed to the user.
+The *tag* option is essentially a string ID that "groups" notifications together, providing an easy way to determine how multiple notifications are displayed to the user.
 This is easiest to explain with an example.